-In the United States, about half of bladder cancers detected each year are non-invasive and about one in three have spread to deeper cell layers in the bladder wall.
-In the remaining cases, the cancer most often has spread to tissue near the bladder or lymph nodes outside the bladder.
-Approximately four percent of newly diagnosed bladder cancer cases found are advanced or metastatic diseases.
+About half of all bladder cancers detected each year in the United States are non-invasive, while around one in three spreads to deeper cell layers in the bladder wall.
+In the remaining cases, the cancer most often spreads to tissue near the bladder or lymph nodes outside of the bladder.
+Approximately four percent of newly diagnosed bladder cancer cases are advanced or metastatic diseases.

-Nearly nine out of ten people with bladder cancer are 55 years or older, and the average age at diagnosis is 73.
-Men are more likely to develop bladder cancer than women, and the disease is more prevalent in Whites than in African Americans or Hispanic Americans.
-The lifetime chance of developing bladder cancer is 1 in 27 for men and 1 in 89 for women, relevant to existing risk factors.
+Nearly nine out of ten people with bladder cancer are 55 years or over, and the average age at diagnosis is 73.
+Men are more likely to develop bladder cancer than women.
+The disease is more prevalent in Whites than Blacks or Hispanics.
+Depending on existing risk factors, the lifetime chance of developing bladder cancer is one in 27 for men and one in 89 for women.

-Having a risk factor does not necessarily mean that a disease will be acquired, but knowing the risk factors for bladder cancer may help lower an individual's chances of getting the disease by lowering risks that can be controlled (e.g., weight, lifestyle).
-The most common risk factors for bladder cancer include smoking, workplace exposure, use of certain medications or herbal supplements, not drinking enough fluids, and the presence of arsenic in the drinking water.
-Bladder birth defects, urinary infections (UTIs), kidney/bladder stones, long-term bladder catheters, and chronic bladder irritation have also been linked to bladder cancer (particularly squamous cell carcinoma of the bladder).
+The most common risk factors for bladder cancer include smoking, workplace exposure, use of certain medications or herbal supplements, and the presence of arsenic in the drinking water.
+Bladder birth defects, urinary tract infections (UTIs), kidney/bladder stones, long-term bladder catheters, and chronic bladder irritation have also been linked to bladder cancer (particularly squamous cell carcinoma.

 This article explores disparities in bladder cancer, including data collected through a 2021 Bladder Cancer Economic Study by the Association of Community Cancer Centers (ACCC).
 It offers practical and operational tips for oncology care team members to manage underserved patients with bladder cancer.